Exploring financial data in the third dimension

 It all started with an idea... and a grid

-Most dashboards are just a collection of widgets that each display different data visuals like maps, graphs, or tables, etc. This is what we had in mind for this prototype, following some other examples as inspiration.
+Most dashboards are just a collection of widgets that each display different data visuals like grids, charts, or maps, etc. This is what we had in mind for this prototype, following some other examples as inspiration.

 Apple's native Swift Charts is perfect for building good looking, highly accessible charts that work across their platforms.